 How much does it cost for a luxury long weekend in Marrakech?

 Our total spend (we used a handy app called Tricount to work out who owed who what) was about £500 per person for food, drink, accommodation, spa treatments, taxis and souvenirs and I think it was an absolute bargain when you consider how indulgent our experience was.

 My flights cost £277 return (with hold luggage and reserved seating) but you can easily get flights for under £100 with hand luggage only if you book early.

 Where to stay in Marrakech

-We got to suss out a couple of different accommodation options while in Marrakech.
+We got to suss out a couple of these different accommodation options while in Marrakech.

 If you’re going for a special occasion, you can’t go wrong with El Fenn.
 It’s conveniently located in the centre of the old city, has a number of plunge pools, restaurant and bar and is drop dead gorgeous.
 As their rooms can accommodate max 2 people it wasn’t right for us for this trip, which is how we came to stay in Riad Palais Calipau, which was like a lush green oasis in the Kasbah area of Marrakech.

 We found staff very helpful with arranging taxis and transfers etc via Whatsapp but it wasn’t always easy to find someone on site.
 I only mention this because, in contrast, when I checked in at Riad Nelia, the manager Ismail was fantastic at welcoming us with hot tea and a map full of information about what to see and do in the area.